SilasK/silask.github.io/content/event/fgcz2022-course/index.md

 - [Metagenome-atlas](https://metagenome-atlas.github.io/)
 - *Compositional data analysis* See Ch.
 5 of my thesis.

+# Genome catalogs
+For direct use of the mouse or human genome catalog see [github.com/trajkovski-lab/CMMG](https://github.com/trajkovski-lab/CMMG) and contact me if more information is needed.

 {{< cite page="/post/phd-thesis" view="3" >}}

-For direct use of the mouse or human genome catalog see [github.com/trajkovski-lab/CMMG](https://github.com/trajkovski-lab/CMMG) and contact me if more information is needed.